 Barnes and Nobles (at least the one’s I’ve been in lately) have a kid’s corner in the children’s book section.
 Some have great train tables.
 Bonus: free wi-fi for mom.
 Plus, you can still feel like a proper customer while just getting a magazine or paperback for the kid, instead of artery clogging fries.

-Whittle Shortline Railroad toy store in Valley Park has the biggest public train table we’ve seen.
-Unfortunately, it also looks like it hasn’t been updated in 10 years.
-Little boys won’t mind though.
-You can either pick up some track to take home or leave a donation in the potbelly stove.
+Frisco Train store in Valley Park has the biggest public train table we’ve seen.
+Your kids will love pushing trains around while you take a break and enjoy the free wi-fi.
+You can either pick up some train accessories (or a whole set) to take home or leave a donation in the potbelly stove.

 Toys R Us usually has a train table set up for kids to test, but I don’t know that I’d try to spend the afternoon here.
 You could get away with a few minute of fun here on your way to grab Play-Doh supplies.